dgamma3/ResourcesForCompetencies/Competencies/Self-direction.md

 - Puts plan(s) in place and effectively implements them.
 - Makes use of available resources and identifies alternatives to meet short-term goals.
 - Focuses on outcomes, not activities
+- Makes sure things aren’t left to chance; sets up contingency plans to deal with last minute changes, ensures sufficient follow-up to check on progress, uncover potential problems and identify areas where support/assistance might be needed.
+- Thinks ahead and plans for contingencies and effectively prepares and organizes resources and activities

 ### Resources
 - Read [The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change](https://www.amazon.com/Habits-Highly-Effective-People-Powerful/dp/1476740054/)